sergioaisolutions/lab-handling-data-imbalance-classification/readme.md

 Here is the list of steps to be followed (building a simple model without balancing the data):

 - Import the required libraries and modules that you would need.
+(DONE)
 - Read that data into Python and call the dataframe `churnData`.
+(DONE)
 - Check the datatypes of all the columns in the data.
 You would see that the column `TotalCharges` is object type.
 Convert this column into numeric type using `pd.to_numeric` function.
+(DONE)
 - Check for null values in the dataframe.
 Replace the null values.
+(DONE)
-- Use the following features: `tenure`, `SeniorCitizen`, `MonthlyCharges` and `TotalCharges`:
+- Use the following features: `tenure`, `SeniorCitizen`, `MonthlyCharges` and `TotalCharges` (DONE)
   - Scale the features either by using normalizer or a standard scaler.
+(DONE)
   - Split the data into a training set and a test set.
+(DONE)
   - Fit a logistic regression model on the training data.
+(DONE)
   - Check the accuracy on the test data.
+(DONE)

 **Note**: So far we have not balanced the data.

 Managing imbalance in the dataset

 - Check for the imbalance.
+(DONE)
 - Use the resampling strategies used in class for upsampling and downsampling to create a balance between the two classes.
+(DONE)
 - Each time fit the model and see how the accuracy of the model is.
+(DONE)